Tourette Syndrome

 It is crucial that society continues to raise awareness of Tourette Syndrome and reduce the negative stereotypes and discrimination associated with this condition.

-In doing so, we can create a more inclusive society where individuals with neurological differences are valued and celebrated for their unique abilities.
+By doing so, we can create a more inclusive society where individuals with neurological differences are valued and celebrated for their unique abilities.